hgrafa/hgrafa/README.md

  ### About me

- * 🌎 I'm based in Fortaleza, Brazil
+ * 🌎  I'm based in Fortaleza, Brazil, and was born in Rio de Janeiro, Brazil
  * 🚀 I work as Programming and Mathematics Professor
  * 🌱 I'm a programmer since I was 15 focused on competitive programming
  * 🧠 My favorite fields are data strutuctures and algorithms
+ * 🌠 Beyond code, I'm passionate about learning different musical instruments
  * 🤝 I'm open to collaborating on projects that have a high impact in peoples lives

  ### Curent projects